kelleeerrrr/OOP-Final-Project/README.md

 # QuizCraft: The Comprehensive Interactive Test System

-This Java-based Comprehensive Interactive Test System provides functionality for both administrators and users.
-The system supports operations like creating, editing, deleting, and viewing quiz questions, as well as managing user accounts and tracking quiz results.
-It also includes features like generating reports and resetting passwords.
+The QuizCraft: The Comprehensive Interactive Test System is a Java-based application designed to streamline quiz creation, management, and participation.
+This program features distinct functionalities for administrators and users, promoting efficient quiz administration and interactive user experiences.
+The system supports secure logins, result tracking, and score visualization.
 ## Features

 ### Admin Features: